iot-salzburg/IOT-Adapter/README.md

 ```

-### Deployment in the docker swarm
+## Deployment in the docker swarm
 Using `docker stack`:

-If not already done, add a regitry instance to register the image
+If not already done, add a registry instance to register the image
 ```bash
 sudo docker service create --name registry --publish published=5001,target=5000 registry:2 curl 127.0.0.1:5001/v2/